sschwarzer/ftputil/website/community.md

 - Discuss improvements
 - Get announcements for new versions

-If you think you found a bug, it may make sense to raise the issue on the mailing list first, in case the issue actually isn't a bug. :-)
+If you think you found a bug, it may make sense to discuss the issue on the mailing list first, in case the issue actually isn't a bug. :-)

 The **list address** is\
 <mailto:~sschwarzer/ftputil@lists.sr.ht>\
-A subscription isn't strictly necessary.
+You don't need to subscribe to the list to send a mail.

 That said, you can **subscribe** to the list by sending a mail to\
 <mailto:~sschwarzer/ftputil+subscribe@lists.sr.ht>\